learn-co-curriculum/phase-0-intro-to-js-2-arrays/README.md

 ## Conclusion

-In this lesson, We learned about JavaScript `Array`s, including how to create them, access their elements, and change the value of elements.
+In this lesson, we learned about JavaScript `Array`s, including how to create them, access their elements, and change the value of elements.
 We also learned that arrays can contain elements of any data type, including other `Array`s; we refer to these as _nested_ arrays.
 Finally, we talked a little bit about the